pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 	![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/rest_api_agent_service.png)

-### 3.3 Locate the IP and Port to Access Node-Port Service:
+### 3.3 Locate the IP and Port to Access Node-Port Service for REST API Agent:

 You need to find the NodePort and Kubernetes Node external IP to access the 'rest-api-agent.